zhiachong/victorzhou.com/content/posts/2020-03-14-best-coding-book.md

 popularity: 1004
 ---

-# Is This The Best Book for Coding Interview Preparation?

 ![](./media-link/book-for-coding.png)

-## Who is this for?
+# Who is this for?

 Technical coding interviews are notoriously difficult — almost borderline quiz-like for those unprepared.
 It can sometimes be a daunting task to navigate all the technical coding preparation resources available online, and one might ask: _is there a single book/resource that best prepares for technical coding interviews?_